Frequently Asked Questions: “Remain in Mexico” Policy

 Have any legal challenges to this policy been brought?

 Yes.
 The American Civil Liberties Union, Southern Poverty Law Center, and several other groups and asylum seekers have filed a lawsuit, Innovation Law Lab v.
-Nielsen, challenging the Remain in Mexico policy in a federal court in San Francisco.[v]
+Nielsen, challenging the Remain in Mexico policy in a federal court in San Francisco.[vi]
 The lawsuit requests that the policy be vacated and halted; it alleges violations of the INA, Administrative Procedures Act, and international law.
 On April 8, 2019, the court granted a preliminary injunction, or temporary pause, which would have prevented DHS from expanding the policy through the duration of the lawsuit.
-However, the U.S. government appealed the injunction, and on May 6, 2019, the Ninth Circuit Court of Appeals granted an emergency stay was granted in its favor, keeping the policy in place pending the appeal.
+However, the U.S. government appealed the injunction, and on May 6, 2019, the Ninth Circuit Court of Appeals granted an emergency stay, keeping the policy in place pending the appeal.
 Since this ruling, various entities, including the labor union for federal asylum officers, have filed friend-of-the-court briefings condemning the policy and asking the Ninth Circuit to halt its implementation.[vii]

 Has implementation of the Remain in Mexico policy officially started?

+Yes.
 On January 29th, DHS began implementing the Remain in Mexico policy at the San Ysidro port of entry.
-Since them the policy has been expanded to the ports of entry in Calexico and El Paso, and most recently, the ports of entry in Laredo and Brownsville, and effectively along the border. [viii] Reports indicate that, as of mid-September, at least 42,000 asylum-seeking individuals have been returned to Mexico to wait for adjudication of their cases.[vii]
+Since then, the policy has been expanded to the ports of entry in Calexico and El Paso, and most recently, the ports of entry in Laredo and Brownsville, and effectively along the border. [viii] Reports indicate that, as of mid-September, at least 42,000 asylum-seeking individuals have been returned to Mexico to wait for adjudication of their cases.[ix]

 Why is the Catholic Church concerned with this policy?